 - Make sure you're saving for the future.

-Having a baby isn’t a financial decision—but your finances will be affected.
-Fitting out a nursery can cost around $2,000.1 Diapers may run between $30 and $85 per month.2 That’s already around $3,000 in just the first year—not including the formula, clothes, toys, and big-ticket items like child care or time away from work that will also be needed.
+Having a baby isn't a financial decision—but your finances will be affected.
+Fitting out a nursery can cost between $500 and $2,000.1 Diapers and supplies can cost about $1,000 per year.2 That's already as much as $3,000 in just the first year—not including the formula, clothes, toys, and big-ticket items like child care or time away from work that will also be needed.

-For a baby born in 2017, the USDA estimates that middle-income parents will spend an average of $14,260 annually.3 Food and clothing take up a big chunk of that amount, according to the report—in addition to housing, medical care, and transportation.
-And then there are costs that aren’t directly related to children but come into play once your family starts growing—like the increased life and disability insurance coverage you may want to consider.
+For a baby born in 2015, the United States Department of Agriculture (USDA) estimated that middle-income parents will spend between $12,350 and $13,900 annually through age 17.3 Food and clothing take up a big chunk of that amount, according to the report—in addition to housing, medical care, and transportation.
+And then there are costs that aren't directly related to children but come into play once your family starts growing—like the increased life and disability insurance coverage you may want to consider.

-Getting on top of your finances ahead of time can help enjoy your newborn—without fretting about your finances.
-Here are six money-smart moves to take before your baby arrives.
+Getting on top of your finances ahead of time can help you enjoy your new family member—without fretting about your finances.
+Here are 6 money-smart moves to take before your baby arrives.